whusterj/whusterj.github.io/_drafts/functional-oop.md

 type: post
 ---

+Write about what I call "Pure Functional Object Oriented Programming"

 Write something that explains ways in which pure functional programming is practical, even in an object-oriented environment

 7/21 - I found a few articles today, like the one by John Carmack, that illustrate this well, but I think some practical examples in JavaScript would be great.